 The goal of the ETCLC is to engage ETC Participants, as well as transplant centers, Organ Procurement Organizations (OPOs), large donor hospitals, transplant recipients, and donor family members to spread the use of highly effective practices that will increase kidney procurement, recovery, and utilization currently in use throughout the organ procurement and kidney transplant community to achieve the following three AIMs:

-- AIM #3 Increase the percentage of change for kidneys with a KDPI ≥60
+- AIM #3: Increase the number of kidneys recovered for transplant with a KDPI ≥ 60.

-On a broad scale, the ETCLC hosts every other week Pacing Events, twice monthly Case Study Calls, and monthly, technical assistance focused, Open Office Hour calls.
+On a broad scale, the ETCLC hosts monthly Pacing Events, as well as technical assistance focused virtual calls.
 These calls are designed to showcase data-driven high performers who are consistently moving the kidney community closer to achieving the ETCLC Aims.
 The collaborative is also supported by a cadre of Quality Improvement Coaches and Co-coaches who lead twenty-five quality improvement teams made up of ETCLC member organizations committed to reducing the kidney discard rate by improving access to kidney transplant for all those on the kidney transplant waitlist.

 Those who enroll in the ETCLC are supported by a National Faculty and Leadership Coordinating Council comprised of thought leaders and subject matter experts from patient and professional advocacy organizations.
 The intentional design of this project is to engage the greater kidney transplant community in ongoing learning and action activities that continuously advance the practice of kidney donation, recovery, and transplantation.
+The ETCLC emphasizes health equity when designing its events and assigning speakers to its events.
 Together, we will work to overcome any barrier to make systemic changes that lead to sustainable practice improvements as well as, increase the number of lives touched by kidney transplantations.

 The Centers for Medicare & Medicaid Services, Technical Assistance, Quality Improvement, and Learning (TAQIL) contractor is Health Services Advisory Group.
 For additional information about the ETCLC or to join the collaborative contact TAQILinfo@hsag.com or call 844.472.4880.
 Please do not use this contact information for inquiries about the ETC Model.
 In order to have questions resolved in a timely manner, email the ETC Model team at ETC-CMMI@cms.hhs.gov.